HimanshuCoder001/MY_Profile/README.md

 - 💻 Building projects using **Spring Boot**, **PostgreSQL**, and **MySQL**
 - 📝 I write clean, maintainable, and industry-standard code
 - 🎓 Pursuing **MSc in Computer Science** from IGNOU
+- **Passionate Educator**:  I find joy in teaching students as a Math and Science tutor.

 ---